 - The Slender Plan: Comes in your choice of chocolate or vanilla and includes chia and flax slender blend protein porridge, slender blend protein, fat metaboliser and hunger buster capsules, a protein shaker and the 30 Day Challenge booklet with recipes and exercise routines.
 I loved this pack!
 The porridge was a bit too sweet for me to eat daily, but it was still delicious.
 I just broke up how often I ate it.
 The capsules were amazing and the protein was so yummy.

 - I also used additional supplements, Carb Blocker and Water Cleanse, which both did as promised on the packaging!

-- The Acai Berry Powder and Vital Veggies Blend was super delicious and I added it to smoothies and bowls for an extra boost of vitamins, fibre and energy.
+- The Acai Berry Powder and Vital Veggies Blend were super delicious and I added it to smoothies and bowls for an extra boost of vitamins, fibre and energy.

 I’d be really interested to try Slender Pre-Workout Blend and Toner Capsules.
 The great thing about the products is they have no added sugar and cater to a range of dietary requirements, with different products being suitable for vegetarians, vegans and gluten-dodgers.
 Products can be soy and lactose-free, kosher, halal and diabetic suited.
 Just check the website before you buy to make sure the product matches your needs.